Pingbox/Ama.fans.chainlink-client/README.md

 - On ENS registry and public resolver, The records are not represented by "graphicaldot.amafans" but by the nodeHash.
 You can get the NameHash aka nodehash , ex Nodehahs of graphicaldot.amafans is 0x5e118688372471fd6a83414a4118bbe5b310119eb1eb60e2fc159f3f65e0597f.

-- One you calm subDomain, you can call ```owner``` function on ENSRegistry contrct with the NameHash of the domain and  it will give you the address of the owner.
+- One you call claimsubDomain, you can call ```owner``` function on ENSRegistry contrct with the NameHash of the domain and  it will give you the address of the owner.
 You can also call ```getLabel``` function on the AMACLClient contract with the address and you will get the domain name